UQdeco3500/TheLastofUs/Application/README.md

 # Getting Started with Aura Code
 Follow these steps to work with the Aura source code and run the application on your local machine.
 -Clone the Aura GitHub repository to your local machine by using the following command

     ```bash
     git clone https://github.com/your-username/aura-app.git
     ```

---Make sure you have the Flutter SDK installed on your machine.
+Make sure you have the Flutter SDK installed on your machine.
 If it's not already installed, you can download and install it from the official Flutter website [Flutter Installation](https://flutter.dev/docs/get-started/install).

--Set up an emulator or choose a running device in Chrome or Edge for development.
+Set up an emulator or choose a running device in Chrome or Edge for development.
 Alternatively, you can use physical devices for testing.

--Head to the `main.dart` file in Application\lib -Execute the following command to build and run the Aura application on your selected device:
+Head to the `main.dart` file in Application\lib

+Execute the following command to build and run the Aura application on your selected device:

     ```bash
     flutter run